 - Data gap analysis that assesses Virginia’s current health care workforce data.

-Efforts will then culminate in Phase 3 comprehensive final report with any updates to the previous two reports and a strategic implementation plan that includes goals and objectives with measurable outcomes, a detailed roles and responsibilities matrix, an expansion readiness plan, an implementation timeline, communication tools, and proposed executive, legislative, agency or budgetary action.
+This data approach examined current resource streams in Virginia from federal and private entities and examined regulatory barriers to entering the healthcare workforce.
+Within the Report is a strategic implementation plan that includes goals and objectives with measurable outcomes, a detailed roles and responsibilities matrix, an expansion readiness plan, an implementation timeline, communication tools, and proposed executive, legislative, and budgetary actions.